Welcome to Norrbotten's museum

 Ethnology is a cultural science that examines people's everyday life in the past and present.
 It is about understanding man as a cultural being and collecting people's experiences, values and beliefs to show the interaction between group and individual.

-Within ethnology, Norrbotten's museum works with contemporary collections, exhibition productions and educational activities.
+Within ethnology, we work with contemporary collections, exhibition productions and educational activities.

 We use qualitative methods when collecting data - observing, writing diaries in the field and interviewing people.
 Sometimes we work with archival material in the form of objects, photographs and written sources.